 By Kat Georges

 When Jethro K. Lieberman first became a published author at age 12, IBM had just invented the hard disk, Elvis Presley’s first hit, Heartbreak Hotel, was all over the radio, the Yankees’ Don Larson threw the only perfect World Series game in baseball history, and the polio vaccine was made available to the public.
-Since then, Lieberman has written a column for a local paper, served as founding editor of Business Week Magazine‘s Legal Affairs department, and written, co-authored, or edited more than 30 books—in addition to practicing law for six years, and teaching law at Columbia, Fordham, and New York Law School, where he retired as the Martin Professor of Law Emeritus.
-But he has never published a novel—until now.
+Since then, Lieberman has written a column for a local paper, served as founding editor of Business Week Magazine‘s Legal Affairs department, and written, co-authored, or edited more than 30 books—in addition to practicing law for six years, and teaching law at Fordham and New York Law School, where he retired as the Martin Professor of Law Emeritus.
+But he has never published a novel under his own name—until now.
 On October 12, Lieberman makes his first “official” appearance as a fiction author with the release of his Three Rooms Press debut novel, Everything Is Jake.
 3RP co-director Kat Georges spoke with him about how he got here, his current work as a full-time writer, and what makes his debut effort the perfect novel for these times.

 Kat Georges: Tell us some highlights about the fascinating career path that finally led you to becoming a mystery author.